achieven/news/README.md

 The TOP_POSTS_OFFSET parameter is for the event of downvote for a post which is inside the TOP_POSTS_NUMBER, so that another post which was outside the TOP_POSTS_NUMBER will be able to be retrieved by the top posts endpoint.

-This implementation has a potential, though not so probable (in my opinion) problem, when downvoting consecutive posts inside the TOP_POSTS_NUMBER without any upvote to the posts outside the TOP_POSTS_NUMBER.
+This implementation has a potential, though not so probable (in my opinion) incerrectness, when downvoting consecutive posts inside the TOP_POSTS_NUMBER without any upvote to the posts outside the TOP_POSTS_NUMBER.
 Such event will result in high posts not entering the TOP_POSTS_NUMBER.

 The other option I saw was on every upvote to recalculate all the posts which are outside the TOP_POSTS_NUMBER, which seems it could be a heavy action in case there are a lot of posts.